 AWS CloudFormation allows you to use a set of Python scripts that help

 you start services and install software on EC2 instances.
 The scripts are

 available from a repository or installed on an Amazon Linux AMI, and you

 can call them from your templates.
 You can add metadata or retrieve metadata on

 your instances by using the

-or add metadata to virtual machine instances in your deployment by specifying
+startup scripts or add metadata to virtual machine instances in your deployment

 metadata key for your startup script must be